Scheduled MonumentsEnglandDeserted medieval farmstead and part of a Romano-British field system 400m north of Fenswood Farm

 What is Deserted medieval farmstead and part of a Romano-British field system 400m north of Fenswood Farm?

-This deserted medieval farmstead and part of a Romano-British field system located 400 metres north of Fenswood Farm in Somerset is a monument of considerable chronological depth, spanning occupation from the Romano-British period through to medieval times.
+The deserted medieval farmstead and Romano-British field system 400m north of Fenswood Farm is an ancient monument in Somerset preserving evidence of settlement and land use spanning multiple periods.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011979.

 Who is responsible for protecting Deserted medieval farmstead and part of a Romano-British field system 400m north of Fenswood Farm?